microsoft/InnerEye-DeepLearning/docs/fastmri.md

   that you created to hold your datasets (Step 4 in [AzureML setup](setting_up_aml.md)).
   - On the left hand navigation, there is a section "Access Keys", select that and copy out the connection string (sanity check: it should look something like `DefaultEndpointsProtocol=....==;EndpointSuffix=core.windows.net`)
+- The Azure location where the Data Factory should be created (for example "westeurope").
+The Data Factory should live in the same Azure location as your AzureML workspace and storage account.
+To check the location, find the workspace in the [Azure Portal](https://portal.azure.com), the location is shown on the overview page.

 Then run the script to download the dataset as follows, providing the path the the file with the curl commands and the connection string as commandline arguments, enclosed in quotes:
-`python InnerEye/Scripts/prepare_fastmri.py --curl curl.txt --connection_string "<your_connection_string"`
+`python InnerEye/Scripts/prepare_fastmri.py --curl curl.txt --connection_string "<your_connection_string"` --location westeurope

 This script will
 - Authenticate against Azure either using the Service Principal credentials that you set up in Step 3 of the [AzureML setup](setting_up_aml.md), or your own credentials.
+To use the latter, you need to be logged in via the Azure command line interface (CLI), available [here](https://docs.microsoft.com/en-us/cli/azure/) for all platforms.
-- Create an Azure Data Factory in the same resource group as the AzureML workspace
+- Create an Azure Data Factory in the same resource group as the AzureML workspace.
 - Create pipelines to download the datasets in compressed form to the `datasets` container in the storage account you supplied, and uncompress them.
 - Run all the pipelines and delete the Data Factory.